lagom/lagom/docs/manual/java/guide/cluster/MigratingToAkkaPersistenceTyped.md

 @[akka-persistence-behavior-definition](../../../../../dev/sbt-plugin/src/sbt-test/sbt-plugin/akka-persistence-typed-migration-java/shopping-cart-akka-persistence-typed/src/main/java/com/example/shoppingcart/impl/ShoppingCartEntity.java)

-The `EventSourcedBehaviorWithEnforcedReplies` abstract class you require you to define the following:
+The `EventSourcedBehaviorWithEnforcedReplies` abstract class requires you to define the following:

-* a `persistenceId: PersistenceId`, to be passed to the `super` its constructor
+* a `PersistenceId persistenceId`, to be passed to the `super` in its constructor
-* a `emptyState()` method returning the `State` before any event was ever persisted
+* an `emptyState()` method returning the `State` before any event was ever persisted
 * a `commandHandler()` method to handle the commands, persist events and return a reply
 * a `eventHandler()` method to handle events and mutate the `State`